ynotstartups/notes/notes/bi-directional-links.md

 But this will fail once we have added the bi directional links!
 Because this grep will find those links too...

+## Python implementation

+At the end, I used python to [implement the finding links](https://github.com/ynotstartups/notes/blob/1c0230e6049fc28738806e9384a1bfbebb416121/bin/generate-bi-directional-links.py#L69) above because I used python to remove existing bi-directional links section so it is simpler to also do finding all links in python.

 ## Andy Matuschak' implementation